Fred Russell: Baseball

-As a baseball writer for 30 years in the middle of the 20th century, Russell often spent an entire month covering spring training each year.
-He and fellow sportswriters such as Red Smith would often travel together to Florida and stay with players at venues such as the Soreno Hotel in St. Petersburg.
-After the games, their wives drove to the next town while the two men sat in the back seat with typewriters crafting their columns.
-Sports Illustrated reported that in the 1930s, Russell interviewed Babe Ruth as Ruth played bridge with Lou Gehrig.
+As a baseball writer for 30 years in the middle of the 20th century, Russell often spent an entire month covering spring training in Florida each year.
+He often traveled with fellow sportswriter Red Smith, and they would frequently stay with players at venues such as the Soreno Hotel in St. Petersburg.
+After the games, their wives drove to the next town while the two men sat in the back seat with typewriters creating their columns.
+Sports Illustrated reported that in the 1930s, Russell interviewed Babe Ruth as Ruth played cards with Lou Gehrig.
 Russell as a young reporter also interviewed Ty Cobb.
-He spent the majority of his time covering the Yankees and said "Casey Stengel was better than any show anywhere".
+He spent the majority of his time covering the Yankees, and said "Casey Stengel was better than any show anywhere".

 Track and field

-Russell was one of the primary journalists who covered Tennessee State University, whose women's track team, the "Tigerbelles", achieved international acclaim in the 1960 Summer Olympics in Rome.
+Russell was one of the primary journalists who covered Tennessee State University, an HBCU, whose women's track team, the "Tigerbelles", achieved international acclaim in the 1960 Summer Olympics in Rome.
 Wilma Rudolph, coached by TSU's Ed Temple, became the first American woman to win three gold medals in a single Olympics.
 Temple spent the 1950s building his program even though the historically black college had run-down facilities and lacked scholarships.
-After Rudolph's olympic stardom, Temple said, "The biggest disappointment in all my 44 years was when we came back from Rome and [the university] didn't get a cent [for scholarships and facilities]" He confided his frustration with Russell who personally called the Governor of Tennessee, Buford Ellington and arranged for Temple to go downtown and meet with the governor.
+After Rudolph's olympic stardom, Temple said, "The biggest disappointment in all my 44 years was when we came back from Rome and [the university] didn't get a cent [for scholarships and facilities]" He confided his frustration to Russell who personally called the Governor of Tennessee, Buford Ellington and arranged for Temple to go downtown and meet with the governor.
 With Temple sitting in his office, Ellington phoned the commissioner of colleges and conditions at the university began to improve rapidly.
 When Wilma Rudolph died in 1980, Russell delivered her eulogy.